 When trying to get pregnant, one of the most common things women want to know is how long it will take.
-The truth is how quickly you get pregnant will depend on a number of factors, and it isn’t the same for everyone.
-The fact is that some women will get pregnant faster than others, however these differences are perfectly normal and not necessarily anything to worry about.
+The truth is how quickly you get pregnant will depend on several factors, and it isn’t the same for everyone.
+The fact is that some women will get pregnant faster than others, however, these differences are perfectly normal and not necessarily anything to worry about.

 Here are just some of the factors affecting how long it takes to get pregnant:

-- Your reproductive health - There are a number of conditions affecting reproductive functioning in women.
+There are many conditions affecting reproductive functioning in women.
 These include:

 - PCOS - a common hormonal condition causing the egg follicles in the ovaries to not develop as they should.